 - Cut out the handprint tree and glue it to another sheet of paper, preferably cardstock.

 - Fold the colored construction paper in half and trace out half a heart.
-You want it to make a full heart when the paper is opened.
+You’ll want it to make a full heart once it’s cut and the paper is opened.
+Do this several times, making hearts of different sizes and colors.
 This is a good time to use up those little colored paper scraps.
-Make hearts of different sizes and colors.

 - Glue the hearts onto the “tree branches” to make heart foliage on the tree.
 You can also use a heart stamp to add some more visual contrast to the tree.